MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/context.md

 ### parameters

 The data provided to the component.
-Structure defined by the component’s manifest, corresponding to parameter and data-set nodes.
+Structure defined by the component’s manifest, corresponding to parameter and dataset nodes.

 **Type**: `TInputs`